EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

   --chain-threads arg (=2)              Number of worker threads in controller
                                         thread pool
-  --contracts-console                   print contract's output to console --actor-whitelist arg                 Account added to actor whitelist (may
+  --contracts-console                   print contract's output to console --actor-allowlist arg                 Account added to actor allowlist (may
                                         specify multiple times)
-  --actor-blacklist arg                 Account added to actor blacklist (may
+  --actor-blocklist arg                 Account added to actor blocklist (may
                                         specify multiple times)
-  --contract-whitelist arg              Contract account added to contract
+  --contract-allowlist arg              Contract account added to contract
-                                        whitelist (may specify multiple times) --contract-blacklist arg              Contract account added to contract blacklist (may specify multiple times) --action-blacklist arg                Action (in the form code::action) added to action blacklist (may specify
+                                        allowlist (may specify multiple times) --contract-blocklist arg              Contract account added to contract blocklist (may specify multiple times) --action-blocklist arg                Action (in the form code::action) added to action blocklist (may specify
                                         multiple times)
-  --key-blacklist arg                   Public key added to blacklist of keys
+  --key-blocklist arg                   Public key added to blocklist of keys
                                         that should not be included in
                                         authorities (may specify multiple
                                         times)
-  --sender-bypass-whiteblacklist arg    Deferred transactions sent by accounts
+  --sender-bypass-allowblocklist arg    Deferred transactions sent by accounts
-                                        in this list do not have any of the subjective whitelist/blacklist checks
+                                        in this list do not have any of the subjective allowlist/blocklist checks
                                         applied to them (may specify multiple
                                         times)
   --read-mode arg (=speculative)        Database read mode ("speculative",